sjbrown/1kfa/resolution_cards/character_move_sheet.md

 levels = ['r2', 'r1', '0', 'g1']
 ```

-    ✗: GM Move
+    ✗:
     ----
-    ✓: The spell is countered, the item is depleted | gray progress
+    ✓: The spell is countered, the item is depleted [gray progress]
     ----
-    ✔: The spell is countered, the item loses a charge | green progress
+    ✔: The spell is countered, the item loses a charge [gray progress]
     ----
-    ✔✔: The spell is countered and has no effect on you | 2x green progress
+    ✔✔: The spell is countered and has no effect on you [gray progress]

 **Details**: When you attempt to counter a magical effect that will otherwise affect you, stake one undepleted magical item on the defense and flip